 TV is America's most popular medium.
-ABC, CBS and NBC ruled the roost for decades until the mass take-up of cable and satellite and the arrival of the Fox network.
-Fox News is the dominant US cable news network.
+ABC, CBS and NBC led the pack for decades until the mass take-up of cable and satellite and the arrival of the Fox network.
+Fox News Channel is the dominant US cable news network.

 There are around 10,000 commercial radio stations.
 In cities, there are services to satisfy almost every taste.
-News, sports and talk stations predominate on mediumwave (AM), with music on FM.
-Subscription satellite radio offers hundreds of channels and has attracted millions of customers.
+Subscription satellite radio offers hundreds of channels and has millions of customers.

-The government sponsors TV and radio stations aimed at audiences outside the US.
-Lately, services for audiences in the former Soviet bloc have been cut, while stations targeting audiences in the Middle East and Asia have been launched.
+The government sponsors TV, radio and online outlets aimed at audiences outside the US, including in the former Soviet bloc, the Middle East and Asia, and Cuba.

-There are more than 1,500 daily newspapers in the US, most of them with a local or regional readership.
-Hard-copy circulations are in decline as readers turn to the web.
+There are more than 1,000 daily newspapers in the US, most of them with a local or regional readership, but they have been hit by online competition.

 The US is the home of the internet.
-Some 270 million Americans are online (InternetWorldStats.com, March 2011), comprising more than 78 per cent of the population.
-Seventy-four per cent of Americans use social networks and blogs, and 62 per cent are active on Facebook.
-(Nielsen, 2010).
+Nearly 293 million Americans are online (InternetWorldStats.com, December 2018), comprising 89% of the population.

 - USA Today - national daily